Fellow-Consulting-AG/docapp-docs/docs/en/docbits/export/webhook.md

 Follow the steps to configure the webhook export.

-Login to Docbits (DOC²), click on settings and select "Export".
+Login to DocBits (DOC²), click on settings and select "Export".

 ![](/_images/docbits/image-1-1024x695.png)